aaditwocode/aaditwocode/README.md

 # 💫 About Me:
-HEY ! i am web developer learning everyday just trying to be better........
+Howdy ! a student learning everyday just trying to be better than yesterday ........ have a great day

 ## 🌐 Socials: